Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: Practical Code Construction

 \section{Practical Code Construction}

 \Label{s8} In Section \ref{s8}, we consider how we can construct practically usable encoder and decoder for the secure multiplex coding.
-We shall show that how to convert an ordinary error correcting code without secrecy consideration to a code for the secure multiplex coding.
+When the channel has additive structure, the paper \cite[Section V]{hayashi11} constructed a code for wire-tap channel code from an ordinary linear error correcting code, and the paper \cite[Section VI]{yamamoto05} did a secure multiple code without common message from an ordinary linear error correcting code.
+Here, we construct a secure multiple code with/without common message when the channel does not necessarily have additive structure and the message does not necessarily obey the uniform distribution.
+We shall show how to convert an ordinary error correcting code without secrecy consideration to a code for the secure multiplex coding.
+In this section, we treat practical code construction in the single-shot setting unless otherwise stated.

+It is a common practice to assume the uniform distribution of messages when one evaluates the decoding error probability, and decoding error probabilities with non-uniform message distributions are rarely considered in practice.
+Thus, we always assume the uniform message distribution because this assumption is necessary for the analysis of the decoding error probability.
+However, this assumption is unnecessary for that of the leaked information to Eve.
+The analysis of this section holds for general channels with finite alphabets except for Lemma \ref{l-12-21-2}.
+Only Lemma \ref{l-12-21-2} assumes the regularity of the channel.